 A great greenway serves the entire community.
 The Sugar Hill Greenway will be designed to maximize access and use of the facility for everyone.
 This not only means ensuring ease of physical access for people using wheelchairs or strollers by meeting the Americans with Disabilities Act (ADA) design standards.
 It also means considering potential user behavior and perceptions to choose routes and facility types that will appeal to a wide range of users.
-Most people (51 to 56 percent of the total population) are interested in cycling, but are concerned about specific facility types and conditions.
+Most people (51 to 56 percent of the total population, based on a national survey of the 50 largest metros) are interested in cycling, but are concerned about specific facility types and conditions.
 They prefer to use separated facilities that make them feel protected.
 For this reason, separated facilities with comfortable buffers will be used wherever possible.
 Intersections will be designed to maximize visibility, offer safe places to wait, and slow vehicle traffic.
-By designing for the most vulnerable or concerned users, we can create an experience that is safe and attractive for as many people as possible.

-Figure 3.
+By Figure 3.
 Bicyclist Design User Profiles